-Here we are going to cover most frequently asked interview questions and answers on Python programming language.
-Hopefully this Python interview questions is the one-stop resource in your search on Python interview questions which helps you to crack any Python interview.
+Here we are going to cover most frequently asked Python interview questions and answers on Python programming language.
+Hopefully, this list of interview questions will be the one-stop resource in your search on Python coding interview questions which helps you to crack any Python interview.

 Also read: Java Interview Questions

 Let’s now step-in to explore the Python Q&A section.
 However, it’s entirely possible that you already know some of them.
 But we think you would still benefit from reading.

 A list of frequently asked Python interview questions with answers for freshers and experienced are given below.

 Basic Python Interview Questions 1 – 25:

 1. What is Python?
 What are the benefits of using Python?

 Python is an open-source interpreted, high-level, object-oriented scripting language.
 It was created by Dutch programmer Guido van Rossum, and released in 1991.